revathi-sathish/clicked-intro-development/README.md

-# Introduction to Salesforce Developement
+# Introduction to Salesforce Development

 The template repository for the data for the 08/19/2024 Developer Sprint for Clicked.